-Applicants should send their an up-to-date CV and a one-page letter of motivation including copies of the highest diploma/degree, training certificates related to the position, and names and email addresses of 3 professional referees to Ms. Auree de Carbon by email at: email@example.com no later than February 11th 2019 at 17.00 CET.
+The deadline has been extended to March 6th.
+Applicants should send their up-to-date CV and a one-page cover letter including copies of the highest diploma/degree, training certificates related to the position, and names and email addresses of 3 professional referees to Ms. Auree de Carbon by email at: firstname.lastname@example.org no later than March 6th 2019 at 17.00 CET.
 Please indicate in the ‘Subject’ of the email the title ‘application for the post of ‘GCF_ Senior Compliance Officer’.

 Only shortlisted candidates will be contacted for an interview.